timm/ezr/docs/what2do.md

   - audio data
   - image data
 - other data
+  - how much of fig7 of https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/MSR-TR-2011-8.pdf
+    can we cover?
   - Some of the goals we are exploring are a little dull.
 Can we do better?
     - For https://arxiv.org/pdf/2311.17483.pdf, fig 9, what support can you add to support (say) 5 of the lefthand side requirements?